sagemath/sagewiki_to_gh-2022-10-10/MSRItemp/EmissaryArticle.md

 Several factors make this an appropriate time for a program devoted to statistical questions in number theory.

-In recent years, progress has been made concerning the problem of obtaining the asymptotic number, $N_{K,n}(X)$, of extensions of a fixed number field $K$ of given degree $n$ and discriminant $\leq X$.
+In recent years, progress has been made on the problem of obtaining the asymptotic number, $N_{K,n}(X)$, of extensions of a fixed number field $K$ of given degree $n$ and discriminant $\leq X$.
 The case of $K={\mathbb Q}$ and $n=3$ is a classical result of Heilbronn and Davenport.
 Bhargava has made significant
 progress on this problem, obtaining the asympotics, for $\mathbb Q$ and
-$n=4,5$, and Melanie Wood for $n=6$.
-This work makes use of the theory of the classification prehomogenous vector spaces.
+$n=4,5$.
+This work makes use of the theory of the classification of prehomogenous vector spaces.

 Very recently, Bhargava and Shankar have managed to apply the methods used for number fields to study the asymptotic distribution of ranks of elliptic